bitcap-co/bitcap-ipr/README.md

 > macOS binaries are not signed.
 Due to this, the IP Reporter will probably fail to launch and get an error stating the the app is from an unknown source.
 > To Fix: Manully allow through System Settings -> `Security and Privacy`.
 >
-> If macOS complains that the app is damaged, run the following command:
+> If macOS complains that the app is damaged, run the following command to remove the entry from the anti-virus:
 > ```bash
 > sudo xattr -dr com.apple.quarantine /path/to/BitCapIPR.app
 > ```